AnnaVolovik/Python_projects/README.md

 #  A series of projects on Python 3 in a single Flask app

-1) **Web scraping**
+1) **Data analysis**
+Demonstrating the ability to acquire, manipluate, clean and run basic data analysis
+- pandas
+- data analysis
+- hypothesis tetsting

+2) **Nested Data & Recursion**

+Using recursive calls to process tree-like data
+- recursion

+3) **A set of projects on web scraping**
-A simple web parser that computes a number of tags in the url provided, or returns an exception, and saves the results to a database
+a) A simple web parser that computes a number of tags in the url provided, or returns an exception, and saves the results to a database
+b) A web scraper, that uses Selenium to open pop up windows as well as requests and BeautifulSoup, and openpyxl library to save the result into Microsoft Word spreadsheet
+c) A web scraper that demonstrates usage of asyncIO and aiohttp to speed up parsing of multiple pages
+- asyncio, aiohttp
 - requests
 - BeautifulSoup
 - SQLAlchemy

-2) **Web scraping: Selenium**

-A web scraper, that uses Selenium to open pop up windows as well as requests and BeautifulSoup, and openpyxl library to save the result into Microsoft Word spreadsheet
-- Selenium & requests & BeautifulSoup
+- Selenium
-- SQLAlchemy
 - openpyxl

-3) **Web scraping: asyncio, aiohttp**

-A web scraper that demonstrates usage of asyncIO and aiohttp to speed up parsing of multiple pages
- - asyncio, aiohttp
- - BeautifulSoup

-4) **Nested Data & Recursion**

-The project demontrsates using recursive calls to process tree-like data
-- recursion

 **Setup**

 `python manage.py initdb`

 `python manage.py runserver`

+`cd app/client/ && npm start`